esengie/server_tester/README.md

 ./gradlew remoteLauncher  -> generates build/libs/client.jar

-Put client.jar inside the root, if you want to continue writing logs into "results" folder

 Put the launcher on some machine (or just launch on yours)

 Launch the client, specifying the ip of the launcher's machine (or leave blank for localhost)